nationalarchives/da-dp-holding-verification/README.md

        1. FILEREF
        2. FIXITYVALUE
        3. ALGORITHMNAME
-   2. Creates a SQLite Table
+   2. Creates an SQLite Table
-   3. Converts each CSV row into a SQLite row
+   3. Converts each CSV row into an SQLite row
    4. Creates an index with the fixity value

 ### Things you should know